MrGrooveMonkey/Matriarch-Controller/Readme.md

 ## First Run

 1. Launch the application
-2. Go to File → MIDI Settings
+2. Go to Connection → MIDI Settings
 3. Select your MIDI Input and Output ports
 4. Click "Test Connection" to verify communication with Matriarch
+5. Go to Connection → Connect
-5. The app will automatically query all global parameters on successful connection
+6. The app will automatically query all global parameters on successful connection

 ## Usage Notes

 - Parameter changes are sent to the Matriarch immediately
-- Use File → Query All Parameters to refresh all settings from the Matriarch
+- Use File → Query All Parameters to refresh all settings from the Matriarch if warranted
 - Presets are saved as JSON files and can be shared between users
-- MIDI logging can be enabled via View → MIDI Log Window
+- MIDI logging can be enabled via View → MIDI Log...
+Window

 ## Troubleshooting